mylbrinkerhoff/mylbrinkerhoff.github.io/_pages/teaching.md

 ## University of North Carolina at Chapel Hill (2017-2019)
 ### Graduate Teaching Fellow, Department of Linguistics
-- Introduction to Language
+- Introduction to Language (Fall 2018, Spring 2019)
-  - Fall 2018
-  - Spring 2019

 ### Graduate Teaching Assistant, Department of Linguistics
-- Introduction to Language
+- Introduction to Language (Fall 2017, Spring 2018)
-  - Fall 2017
-  - Spring 2018